Promoting British Values

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated.
 At St. Joseph’s these values are reinforced regularly and in the following ways:

 Children have many opportunities for their voices to be heard.
-We have a School Council which meets weekly to discuss issues raised by different children via the School Council suggestion box.
-The School Council has its own budget and is able to genuinely effect change within the school.
+We have a School Parliament which meets fortnightly to discuss issues raised by different children across the school.
+The Parliament has its own budget and is able to genuinely effect change within the school.
 Two of the three council members for each year group are voted in by their class.

 Our School Chaplaincy Team also provides further opportunities for pupil voice to be heard and their work is invaluable in supporting our Catholic ethos and promoting Christian values.